dotnet/docs/docs/core/diagnostics/metrics-instrumentation.md

 > [!NOTE]
 > .NET has some older metric APIs, namely [EventCounters](event-counters.md) and <xref:System.Diagnostics.PerformanceCounter?displayProperty=nameWithType>,
 > that are not covered here.
-To learn more about these alternatives, see [Understanding metric APIs](understanding-different-metric-apis.md).
+To learn more about these alternatives, see [Compare metric APIs](compare-metric-apis.md).

 ## Create a custom metric